-- An evaluation of the impact of famine and plague on childhood stress and adult health in medieval England.
+- Florencia Botta (International student, with Dr Muldner): An evaluation of the impact of famine and plague on childhood stress and adult health in medieval England.

-- 'Be Thou Dead to the World, but Alive unto God': Defining the Diagnosis and Evolution of Leprosy using the evidence of Child and Adult Skeletal Remains.
+- Tom Mills: 'Be Thou Dead to the World, but Alive unto God': defining the diagnosis and evolution of leprosy using the evidence of child and adult skeletal remains.

 Previous graduates include:

-- Sasha Valme (International student): Adolescence and the Age of Puberty in Post-Medieval England.
+- Sasha-Ray Valme (International student): Adolescence and the Age of Puberty in Post-Medieval England.
+Graduated 2019.

 - Cecilia Collins (International student): Upper Respiratory Tract Disease in a Medieval Icelandic Population."
 Graduated 2019.

-- Anna Rohnbogner (AHRC Studentship, with Professor Eckardt): Dying young: a palaeopathological analysis of child health in Roman Britain.
+- Anna Rohnbogner (AHRC-funded Student, with Professor Eckardt): Dying young: a palaeopathological analysis of child health in Roman Britain.
 Graduated 2015.
-Anna currently works as an Outreach officer at the University of Gloucester.

 - Rebecca Watts (AHRC Studentship): Childhood development and adult longevity in archaeological populations from medieval and post-Medieval England (AD 950-1855).
 Graduated 2014.
-Rebecca currently works as an osteoarchaeologist for AOC Archaeology.
+Rebecca is a Lecturer in Bioarchaeology at UCL.

 - Margaret Andrews (with Dr Gabor Thomas): The palaeopathology of the Romano-British to early Medieval Transition in Southern Britain.
 Graduated 2014.
 Margaret is a General Medical Practitioner.